AL county records and permit guide

 Alabama's main wrinkle is the combination of county health department control, before-construction soil-testing risk, and Approval-for-Use file friction before the homeowner can trust a low-end range.
 Final design, permit timing, and approval still need local verification.

 Alabama quote conversations get more real once you know which county health department holds the file and whether a Permit to Install, soil test, or Approval for Use is already in view.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Alabama